-The conference will be hybrid.
-Although we recognise the value of face-to-face contact and networking, people who prefer to or have less means may attend virtually.
+Yes, given the current uncertainty with travel.
+Although we recognise the value of face-to-face contact and networking, an online conference allows many people (specially students and young researchers) to participate who otherwise would have been unable to.
 We invite researchers worldwide to submit their novel articles.

 Is there any facility for students to submit articles?

 Students are encouraged to submit papers.
-There is a special discount for student authors.
+If they are the first author they can be submitted as "Student Papers" and would be considered for a special prize.
 For details about the registration fees, please check the Registration section

 Will the conference be virtual, so a remote speaker can, not only present a paper but also watch the rest of the presentations?

 Yes.
 Authors can present virtually and also attend (virtually) all other presentations and tutorials.

 Do I have to pay extra if I have more than one paper accepted?